dev-cristian/dev-cristian/README.md

 ## About me 🛈:

-[🇺🇸] Full-stack web developer with extensive experience in developing scalable and responsive web applications.
+Full-stack web developer with extensive experience in developing scalable and responsive web applications.
 I am passionate about creating technological solutions that solve real problems and add value to users.
 After all, programming is, above all, a way to improve people's lifestyles.
 Always willing to evolve, I dedicate hours of my day to studying programming and user experience.
 Knowledge is never too much!

-[🇧🇷]Desenvolvedor web full-stack com vasta experiência em desenvolvimento de aplicações web escaláveis e responsivas.
-Sou apaixonado por criar soluções tecnológicas que resolvem problemas reais e que agregam valor aos usuários.
-Afinal, a programação é, acima de tudo, uma forma de melhorar o estilo de vida das pessoas.
-Sempre disposto a evoluir, dedico horas do meu dia aos estudos de programação e experiência do usuário.
-Conhecimento nunca é demais!

 &nbsp;